Exploring the Famagusta Ghost Town on a rented bicycle.

 You don’t need your passport (best to take it anyway), but they will ask to look in your bag.
 Drones are forbidden.

-Across from the entrance, there are 2 small kiosks where you can get some water and snacks (no cash card only).
-You can also rent a bicycle (or e-scooter) for 150 TL, which I highly recommend doing.
-Card payment only.
+Across from the entrance, there are 2 small kiosks where you can get some water and snacks (card only).

 On my Retro “Steel is Real”, double top tube bicycle in Varosha:

-But get there early.
-I was there on a Saturday in late April.
-The place was as busy as.
 Forget the notion that you will be the only one there.
 The Ghost Town of Varosha is well and truly on the map, for those visiting the Turkish Republic of Northern Cyprus and with good reason.
 The place is epic!

-These are my photos of Famagusta Ghost Town, which was most definitely the highlight of my 2025 trip to Europe:
+These are my photos of the Famagusta Ghost Town, which was most definitely the highlight of my 2025 trip to Europe:

 As of April 2025, there is a UN presence in the abandoned city of Varosha: